tonyreveal/aap_preflight/README.md

 - Installs nmap-ncat (for port connectivity tests)
 - Disables appstream repo on all hosts in inventory
 - Enables baseos repo on all hosts in inventory
-- Disables chef-client if installed and running
+- Disables chef-client if installed and running on all hosts in inventory
 - Non-AAP install managed database tests
   - Controller:
     - Port connectivity test using nc